litfsindt/LIT-SpaceDock/README.md

 ```
 This command allows the *on the fly* filtering of combinations based on IChem* interactions fingerprint similarity.
 A reference ligand is required, and the ichem.conf file (examples provided in the IChem/ folder) must be filled out.
-*Download : http://bioinfo-pharma.u-strasbg.fr/labwebsite/downloads/IChem_v5.2.9.tar.gz.
-A license key is available in the IChem/ folder.
+*Executable and a license key is available in the IChem/ folder.

 ## Energy-minimization with SZYBKI
 Once the "SpaceDock poses" are generated, they can be subject to a brief energy minimization using SZYBKI* under protein constraints to relax the newly formed bond.